 Kunafeh: Kunafeh (Knafeh) is a Levantine sweet pastry made from Nabulsi cheese, flour & water batter.
 Though a breakfast contribution from the Levant region, in UAE it is served as dessert.
-A high energy dish perfect for the fasting souls who need the required boost.
+A high energy dish perfect for the fasting souls.

 Sayadia: Sayadia is a simple fish preparation made up of layers of fish fillets cooked in spices, browned onions and rice.
 During Ramadan, this dish is consumed as a main course meal.

 Umm Ali: Umm Ali is a scrumptious sweet desert from Egypt similar to a Western bread pudding.
-Made from coconut, milk, wheat flake and phyllo pastry, this dessert is high on calories but completely recommended during the fasting days.
+Made from coconut, milk, wheat flake and phyllo pastry, this dessert is high on calories and highly recommended during the fasting days.